MariaAngela24/introduction-to-computer-science/lesson_14.md

 2.  **Debrief (10 minutes)**
     - Ask students to think individually about the questions below.
 Then, ask them to share their ideas with a partner.
 Finally, ask partners to share their ideas with the class.
-    *"What did you observe about what happens to the bats when you press the space bar?
+    >*"What did you observe about what happens to the bats when you press the space bar?
 Which scripts caused that to happen, and how do those scripts work?"

 ### Lab 1.4: Sprites in Action ###

 1.  **Preview**
-    -  State the Learning Objectives for Lab 1.4
+    -  Let students know that the sample project from the Do Now is an example of both of the Learning Objectives for Lab 1.4.
+Then, state the learning objectives and display them to the students.
         -   Animate SNAP sprites using costume changes and movement
         -   Use broadcast and receive blocks to trigger actions in sprites.
     -  Briefly preview the following new vocabulary words:
-        - Animation
-        - Costume
+        - Animation - A method in which pictures are manipulated to appear as moving images
+        - Costume - A costume is one out of possibly many "frames" or alternate appearances of a sprite.
-        - Broadcast block
+        - Broadcast block - Code block in the "Control" category that sends a message to another block
-        - Receive block
-        (Note: Remind students that they can use the Glossary to look up words they don't know.
+        - Receive block - Code block in the "Control" category that receives a message from another block (Note: Remind students that they can use the Glossary to look up words they don't know.
 If you have a Word Wall, point out the location of the new vocabulary terms for this lesson.)
     - Briefly preview the following new features of Snap:
         - Broadcast and receive blocks